Calastrophe/pythonRSC/README.md

 ``pythonRSC assemble microcode.txt -o output.txt``

-# Emulating and debugging your microcode using pythonRSC
+# Emulating and debugging your microcode (timelessly) using pythonRSC
-If you want to debug your program, pythonRSC provides an easy-to-use debugger similar to GDB Debugger.
+If you want to debug your program, pythonRSC provides an easy-to-use debugger similar to GDB Debugger, but it is timeless!
+Timeless means you can go forwards and backwards in execution, so this will prevent you having to restart the emulator chasing an issue.
 To start the emulator with the debugger, use the following command.

 ``pythonRSC debug microcode.txt``